hapax/hapax.github.io/assets/chuzenji.md

 But disharmony is different from beauty, since it is easier to achieve; to paraphrase the opening lines of Anna Karenina, there are many ways to decay.
-In the language of statistical mechanics, disharmony is entropically preferred; there are many ways of arrange parts, and only a few happen to please the human eye.
+In the language of statistical mechanics, decay is entropically preferred.
+Of the many ways to be, and to have one's parts arranged, and only a few happen to please the human eye.
-Harmony is a vanishing sliver of phase space.
-Ruin is the freedom of matter from human conceit.
+But harmony is a vanishing sliver of phase space; ruin is the freedom of matter from human conceit.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake20.png" />